omaralbeik/UserDefaultsStore/README.md

 // Know how many objects are stored in a store let usersCount = usersStore.objectsCount

-// Create a snapshot
-let snapshot = usersStore.generateSnapshot()

-// Restore a pre-generated snapshot try? usersStore.restoreSnapshot(snapshot)
 ```

 ## Looking to store a single item only?

-Use [`SingleUserDefaultsStore`](https://github.com/omaralbeik/UserDefaultsStore/blob/main/Sources/SingleUserDefaultsStore.swift), it enables storing and retrieving a single value of `Int`, `Double`, `String`, or any `Codable` type.
+Use [`SingleUserDefaultsStore`](https://github.com/omaralbeik/UserDefaultsStore/tree/main/Sources/UserDefaultsStore/SingleUserDefaultsStore.swift), it enables storing and retrieving a single value of `Int`, `Double`, `String`, or any `Codable` type.

 ## Requirements